openfga/go-sdk/docs/OpenFgaApi.md

 > ReadAuthorizationModelsResponse ReadAuthorizationModels(ctx).PageSize(pageSize).ContinuationToken(continuationToken).Execute()

-Return all the authorization model IDs for a particular store
+Return all the authorization models for a particular store